mvolkmann/blog/src/htmx.md

 The fact that all HTML rendered by HTMX applications is either static or server rendered makes it great for SEO.

+The HTMX library is implemented in JavaScript, not TypeScript, in a single source file.
+There are plans to add JSDoc TypeScript type definitions for better code editor support.

+## Origin and History

 HTMX was created by {% aTargetBlank "https://bigsky.software/cv/", "Carson Gross" %}.
 He is a principal software engineer at
 {% aTargetBlank "https://bigsky.software/", "Big Sky Software" %}
-and a part-time CS instructor at Montana State University.
+and a part-time Computer Science instructor at Montana State University.

 Interest in HTMX exploded in 2023 after YouTube videos from ThePrimeagen and Fireship were released.